basbaer/AndroidStudioTemplates/2_biggerFeatures/RecyclerView/readme.txt

 	When creating a xml-file for the layout:
 	- always set for layout_width and layout_height the value "wrap_content" (otherwise later one entry will be as big as the whole screen)
 	- give the TextView an id

+Annotations:
+- it's not possible to create a RecyclerView in a 'delayed method' (e.g. in a method of a adapter) -> Error: no adapter attached; skipping layout